Japan says Olympics on track as Abe and Trump talk on coronavirus

 TOKYO (Reuters) - Japan on Friday said it was determined to hold a “safe and secure” Tokyo Olympics on schedule, after U.S. President Donald Trump suggested a one year delay because of the coronavirus pandemic.

 Lawmakers later granted Japanese Prime Minister Shinzo Abe emergency powers to close schools and halt large gatherings.
-His economy minister also pledged “bold and unprecedented steps” to lessen economic fallout as financial market panic pushed the Nikkei stock market benchmark 6.1 percent lower.
+His economy minister also pledged "bold and unprecedented steps" to lessen economic fallout as financial market panic pushed the Nikkei .n225 stock market benchmark 6.1 percent lower.

 Abe and Trump talked by phone for about 50 minutes Friday morning, agreeing to “strengthen cooperation” on fighting the novel coronavirus, but did not discuss postponing the Olympics or holding them without spectators, Japanese officials said.